ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 ## Background
 Based on the information I was provided, I thought 2 separate issues took place in the game:
-1. A CD check prevents the game from being played without a mounted ISO/CD (may that be [virtually](https://winiso.com/) or physically)
+1. A CD check prevents the game from being played without a mounted ISO/CD
    ![](/images/lrr-ru/cdmsgbox.png)
 2. A bug would prevent the player from progressing the game as it was not possible to upgrade the "base" in-game
    <video width="600" controls>